 Call center duties & responsibilities of an Agent

-Though call center duties and responsibilities of a customer rep may vary across companies.
-It depends on individual assignments.
-However, we have created a list of general call center duties of an agent;
+Though call center duties and responsibilities of a customer rep may vary across companies, it depends on individual assignments.
+However, we have created a general list of duties for agents to reach the call center benchmark;

 - Answer inbound calls from customers and prospects / make outbound calls within a specific period of time.